jsiek/B522-PL-Foundations/lecture-notes.lagda.md

 ```
 We shall first prove that `from ∘ to` is the identity.

-We're going to need the fact that every number is either even or odd.
-The equation is helpful in proving that fact.
+The following equation is helpful in proving that fact.

 ```
 ⌊n+n/2⌋≡n : ∀ (n : ℕ) → ⌊ n + n /2⌋ ≡ n